atimpone/aws-foundation-journey/1-dev-environments/2-5-create-team-dev-environments.md

 1. As a cloud administrator, use your personal user to log into AWS SSO.
 2. Select the AWS master account.
 3. Select `Management console` associated with the `AWSServiceCatalogEndUserAccess` role.
+4. Select the appropriate AWS region.
-4. Navigate to AWS Service Catalog.
+5. Navigate to AWS Service Catalog.
+6. Select `Products`.
+7. Select `
-5. Follow the steps in the section "Provisioning Account Factory Accounts With AWS Service Catalog" in the [AWS Control Tower Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) documentation for instructions on how to set up the initial development team AWS accounts.
+8. Follow the steps in the section "Provisioning Account Factory Accounts With AWS Service Catalog" in the [AWS Control Tower Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/account-factory.html) documentation for instructions on how to set up the initial development team AWS accounts.

 **Chris left off testing and editing here...**